haroldgt/ScatteringContext/README.md

 ```

 # Run & Validate STC algorithm
 Scattering_Context folder is our proposed method.
-Other_SOTA_algorithms folder is other algorithms.
 <br> Next, taking the method of this paper as an example, the experimental process is described.

 - To test on **KITTI dataset**, Open Scattering_Context/main/main1_about_KITTI_Dataset.m file